 - Avery O. Craven Award, given by the Organization of American Historians, for the most original book on the coming of the Civil War, the Civil War years, or the Era of Reconstruction, 2018

 - Lincoln Prize, given by Gettysburg College and the Gilder Lehrman Institute of American History, for best book that enhances the general public’s understanding of the Civil War era, 2018

 - National Humanities Medal, awarded by the President of the United States, 2013

-- Albert J. Beveridge Award, American Historical Association, for the best English-language book on the history of the US, Canada, or Latin America from 1492 to the present, December 2004
+- Albert J. Beveridge Award, given by the American Historical Association, for the best English-language book on the history of the US, Canada, or Latin America from 1492 to the present, 2004

 - Wilbur Lucius Cross Medal, School of Graduate Studies Award for Outstanding Achievement, Yale University, May 2003

 - American Academy of Arts and Sciences, elected as member in 2001